Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 before.
 This time, it uses an if statement inside the loop to check if the current character is not an 'e' or a 'q', and to print only if it is neither.

+5-print_numbers.c: The code initializes an unsigned short (saving memory) at 0 and then uses a while loop to print the number and increment it until it reaches 10, in which case it exits the loop and prints a new line.